feross/TheAnnoyingSite.com/README.md

 **Talk description:**

-This is a fun and playful talk where we'll learn about many different web platform features that provide great power to web developers.
-What if we used that power for evil?
-What kind of terrible UX could we create if our goal was to build the worst site in the world?
+It's 2018.
+The web platform offers dozens of powerful, native-like APIs.
+What if we used this newfound power for evil?
+What kind of terrible UX could we create if our goal was to build the worst web page in the world?

-There will be live coding, many demos, and lots of fun with legacy web platform APIs!
+This talk will be an adventure deep into little-known parts of the web platform.
+We'll explore archaic Netscape Navigator APIs and powerful standards-based APIs and use them to build a website with powers you'd never believe possible on the Web today.

 **My bio:**

 I'm Feross.
 I'm a mad scientist; I like to build software that makes people say "Wow, I didn't know that was possible!"
 I'm the author of [WebTorrent](https://webtorrent.io), [Standard](https://standardjs.com), and some other JavaScript open source projects.
+Also, recently, see [BitMidi](https://bitmidi.com).

 ## Where are the slides?